psu-libraries/alt_text/README.md

 This uses Ruby's AWS SDK to send images and a prompt to an LLM in Amazon's Bedrock to generate Alt Text for the images.

+The client uses Bedrock's `converse` API and currently supports JPEG and PNG inputs.

 ### Ruby Client Usage

 This gem uses imagemagick to resize large images, so you will need to install imagemagick: